Skip to content

 • WIDS (Wireless Intrusion Detection System) — monitors the wireless environment for unauthorized APs, rogue clients, and attack patterns

-• AutoWDS (Automatic Wireless Distribution System) — automatically builds and maintains a wireless mesh network without manual configuration
+• AutoWDS (Automatic Wireless Distribution System) — builds and maintains a wireless mesh network without manual configuration

 • BAT WLC Controller — a centralized controller that manages multiple BAT access points from a single interface